Creative Writing MA

 Writers to have recently visited include:

 - Iain Sinclair

 - Jaspreet Singh

 - Gilbert Adair.

 - Barbara Hardy.

-Each year’s cultural activities begin with the Morag Morris Poetry Lecture on campus by a visiting speaker and feature readings by students at the Guildford School of Acting.
+Each year’s cultural activities begins with the Morag Morris Poetry Lecture, given by a visiting speaker and featuring readings by students at the Guildford School of Acting.

-This course is delivered by the University's creative writing team, all of whom are published authors and poets:
+This course is taught by the University's creative writing team, who are all published authors and poets:

 - Dr Paul Vlitos, Senior Lecturer in Creative Writing